keelam13/hiking-mt-pulag/README.md

 ### Colour Scheme

 ![Color pallete](documentation/colorpalette.png)
 The website uses the scheme to go with the colors of nature in the photography.
-Tea green to stay true to the color of nature was used as a background color, and wizard blue as the clear skies as response color as highlights.
+Jocular green was used as a background color to stay true to the color of nature, and wizard blue as the clear skies as hover effect color on the input fields and submit button, and as response color on the buttons.
 The color palette was generated through the Coolors website.

 ### Typography